Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-Cut out some pictures from magazines - we have used pictures of fruit and veg from a free supermarket magazine, but you could also use pictures of flowers from seed catalogues, scenes from brochures, people from leaflets.
+Cut out some pictures from magazines - we have used pictures of fruit and veg from a free supermarket magazine, but you could also use pictures of flowers from seed catalogues or toys from brochures.

-Glue them onto some cardboard (a pizza box or cereal box would be perfect).
+Glue them onto some cardboard (a cereal box would be perfect).

-Once dry, cut around them and then cut into halves, thirds, quarters, depending on how difficult you want the puzzle to be.
+Once dry, cut around them and then cut into halves, thirds, quarters, depending on how difficult or easy you want the puzzle to be.

 Jumble them up and challenge your little one to recreate the pictures.